lambduli/frea/README.md

 ## Custom Data Types

-You can you a keyword `data` to define you own data types.
-Higher Kinded types are yet to be implemented, so you can only define nullary types.
+You can use a keyword `data` to define you own data types.
 For example:

 ```haskell
 data Boolean